REGISTRATION HAS CLOSED

 In addition, the Drug Court coordinator must serve as the team point of contact for all ADCPI coordination activities.
 The coordinator will ensure all relevant information is disseminated to team members in a timely fashion, respond to requests for information, and coordinate with all ADCPI staff and faculty.

-- A clearly stated commitment that approved team member will attend the required training in its entirety
+- Agreement that approved team member will attend the required training in its entirety

 For further information regarding ADCPI application process and training program, please contact us::